Dinghai, Zhoushan: History

 According to the Dinghai People's Government, the area of Dinghai has been inhabited by humans for over 5,000 years.

 During the Spring and Autumn period, the area was known as Yongdong (甬东 (甬東)), and belonged to the Yue state.

 The area was incorporated as Wenshan County (翁山县 (翁山縣)) in 738 CE.
 In 771 CE, the county was abolished and placed under Mao County (鄮县 (鄮縣)).

-In 1073, the area was organized as Changguo County (昌国县 (昌國縣)), and was placed under the jurisdiction of the Ming Prefecture.
+In 1073, the area was organized as Changguo County (昌国县 (昌國縣)), and was placed under the jurisdiction of Ming Prefecture.

 Dinghai County (定海县 (定海縣)) was first established in 1688, under the Qing Dynasty.

 During the First Opium War, Dinghai was taken by British forces on July 6, 1840.
 Dinghai was handed back by Charles Elliot, but was subsequently re-captured by Henry Pottinger, on October 1, 1841.

 Dinghai was taken by the People's Liberation Army on May 17, 1950.

 In October 1958, Zhoushan's prefecture-level status was revoked, and the area became part of Zhoushan County.
 In April 1962, Zhoushan was restored to prefecture-level status, and Dinghai County was re-established.

 In January 1987, Dinghai County became Dinghai District (定海区).

 Geography

-Dinghai District has a total area of 1,444.0 square kilometres, of which, 568.8 square kilometres is land, and the remaining 875.2 square kilometres is sea.Located in northeast Zhejiang Province, southeast Shanghai, Hangzhou Bay, the outer edge of the East China Sea.
+Dinghai District has a total area of 1,444.0 square kilometres, of which, 568.8 square kilometres is land, and the remaining 875.2 square kilometres is sea.
+Located in northeast Zhejiang Province, southeast Shanghai, Hangzhou Bay, the outer edge of the East China Sea.

 The district spans 128 islands, including Zhoushan Island, Jintang Island, Damao Island (大猫岛), Cezi Island, Changbai Island, and Aoshan Island.
 Other islands include Changzhi Island (长峙岛) and Panzhi Island (盘峙岛).
 Many of the islands have hilly terrain, and the highest point in the district is Huangyanjian Mountain (黄杨尖山), which reaches 503.6 meters in altitude.

 The area is rich in marine life, with 80 species of fish, and over 150 species of shellfish.
 The endangered black-faced spoonbill, the yellow-billed egret, the horned grebe, and other species of birds are also native to the island.